leeprovoost/go-rest-api-template/README.md

 ### How to run

-`go run main.go` works fine if you have a single file you're working on, but once you have multiple files you'll have to start using the proper go build tool and run the compiled executable.
+`go run main.go` works fine if you have a single file or a script you're working on, but once you have a more complex project with lots of files then you'll have to start using the proper go build tool and run the compiled executable.

 ```
 go build && ./go-rest-api-template
 ```

-The app will bind itself by default to port 3001 (defined in `main.go`).
-If you want to change it (e.g. bind it to the default http port 80), then use an environment variable.
+The app will bind itself to port 3001 (defined in `main.go`).
+If you want to change it (e.g. bind it to the default http port 80), then use the following environment variable `PORT` (see `main.go`).
 Same for the location of the fixtures.json model.

 ```
 export PORT=80